GioeleBuriani/past_projects/README.md

 # Past Projects
-My name is Gioele Buriani, I am an Italian student currently attending the MSc Robotics programme at TU Delft, in the Netherlands.
+My name is Gioele Buriani, I am an Italian engineer who recently graduated with an MSc in Robotics at TU Delft, in the Netherlands.
 I did my bachelor's in Automation Engineering at Alma Mater Studiorum University in Bologna, also participating in a double degree programme with Tongji University in Shanghai.

 This repository serves as an archive for all my past projects.
 For a more concise selection of my most relevant projects check out my [portfolio](./Gioele%20Buriani%20-%20Portfolio.pdf).